 Dr. Paulin Basinga serves currently as the director, Health, Africa of the Bill & Melinda Gates Foundation.
-Prior to this recent position, he served as the country director for Nigeria, where he leads a growing team in the development and execution of the country strategy from 2017 to August 2020.
+Prior to this recent position, he served as the country director for Nigeria, based in Abuja, where he led a team in the development and execution of the country strategy from 2017 to August 2020.
 His work fulfilled the foundation’s programmatic priorities in Nigeria and involved complex coordination across the foundation’s divisions and programs.
-As such, he also acts as the principal Nigerian liaison with key program leads and program strategy teams in Seattle; and represented the foundation’s health, nutrition, agriculture, gender, and financial inclusion priorities in Nigeria.
+As such, he acted as the principal liaison with key program leads and program strategy teams in Seattle; and represented the foundation’s health, nutrition, agriculture, gender, and financial inclusion priorities in Nigeria.

-Prior to joining the foundation, Paulin served as deputy director in charge of Research and Consultancies at the National University of Rwanda’s School of Public Health.
-There, he spent years designing, implementing and evaluating public health interventions for HIV, TB, and maternal and child health.
-He also led research into ways to strengthen Rwanda’s health systems.
+Before joining the Gates Foundation in 2012, Paulin served as deputy director in charge of Research and Consultancies at the National University of Rwanda’s School of Public Health.
+There, he spent years designing, implementing, and evaluating public health interventions for HIV, TB, and maternal and child health.
+He also led research into ways to strengthen the country’s health systems.